 Step 1 – Digital health check – a snapshot

-This is simple – we do an automated accessibility review on your website, free of charge.
+This is simple – we do an automated accessibility check on your website, free of charge.
 This lets you know which areas need improving and, roughly, how accessible/inaccessible your website is.
-There are a range of common errors that most websites have which we can point out on your website.
+There is a range of common errors that most websites have which we can point out on your website.

 Once you have decided to start your accessibility journey, and have signed on the dotted line, you will receive an ‘In Progress’ certificate.
 You will also receive a Shaw Trust Accessibility Service badge to display on your website.

 If you’re building a brand new website, it’s important to be accessible from the very beginning.
 We go through your website’s wireframes and assess their functionality for any common accessibility errors.
 This includes user journeys and assessing how easy it is to navigate around key areas of your website.
 We also consider which elements are going to require coding for screen readers and other assistive technologies.

 If you’re not building from scratch, it is still good practice to review the page elements.
 Thinking about how the pages are viewed and where the links take you to.

 This is where we work closely with the Shaw Trust Accessibility Services team.
 They take a look at the aesthetics of the website.
 Their technical team makes sure that the customer journeys are accessible from a visual perspective.